 - The Depot Avenue corridor project is divided into 4 distinct segments.
-The following progress covers FY 2008 through FY 2010. - Segment 1 SW 13th Street to SW 11th Street: The need for milling and resurfacing the roadway was determined, funding was obtained for construction documents and partial funding was obtained for construction costs. - Segment 2 SW 11th Street to South Main Street: City staff worked with FDOT to obtain ROW for a roundabout and coordinated with PRCA staff to pursue locating a storm water pond on the Tumblin Creek Park site.
-Plans for reconstruction of the roadway were approximately 60% complete at the end of FY 2009.
-In FY 2010, ROW acquisition began. - Segment 3 South Main Street to SE 7th Street: In FY 2008, the plans for this segment were updated.
+The following progress covers FY 2008 through FY 2011. - Segment 1 SW 13th Street to SW 11th Street: The need for milling and resurfacing the roadway was determined, funding was obtained for construction documents and partial funding was obtained for construction costs. - Segment 2 SW 11th Street to South Main Street: Plans for reconstruction of the roadway were approximately 60% complete at the end of FY 2009.
+In FY 2010, ROW acquisition began.
+In FY 2011, funding was obtained for roundabout construction at Main Street and included in design phase with Segment 2.
+Design documents are nearing 100% completion in Fall of 2011 and ROW acquisition continues. - Segment 3 South Main Street to SE 7th Street: In FY 2008, the plans for this segment were updated.
 In FY 2009, the design phase was completed and the project was put out for bid, with construction scheduled to start at the beginning of FY 2010.
 Segment 3 began construction in FY 2010.
-Progress was impeded due to the remediation work within the road corridor. - Segment 4 SE 7th Street to SE Williston Road: Preliminary Engineering (Project Development & Environment Study) including 30% plans were completed.
+Progress was impeded due to the remediation work within the road corridor.
+In FY 2011 construction of Segment 3 was completed.

+Segment 4 - SE 7th Street to SE Williston Road: Preliminary Engineering (Project Development & Environment Study) including 30% plans were completed.
 In FY 2010, 60% of the design phase was completed and ROW acquisition began.
+In FY 2011, design phase is nearing 100% completion.

 Action Steps Estimated Completion Date: Segment 1 - Milling and resurfacing of SW 9 th Road (Depot Avenue) from SW 13 th Street to SW 11 th Street 1.
-Funding identified Fall 2012 Segment 2 - SW 11th Street to Main Street, including roundabouts at SW 11th Street and SW 6th Street 1.
-Right of way acquisition completed Spring 2012 2.
-Finalize construction documents Spring 2011 3.
-Construction (commence upon r/w acquisition) TBD Segment 3 - SE 7 th Street to S. Main Street 1.
-Construction Completed December 2010 Segment 4 - SE Williston Road to SE 7th Street 1.
-Right of way acquisition completed Spring 2012 2.
-Finalize construction documents Spring 2011 3.
-Construction (commence upon r/w acquisition) TBD Segment 1 - Milling and resurfacing of SW 9 th Road (Depot Avenue) from SW 13 th Street to SW 11 th Street 1.Funding identified Fall 2012
+Funding identified Fall 2012 Segme nt 2 - SW 11th Street to Main Street, including roundabouts at S SW 11th Street and SW 6th Street 1.
+Right of way acquisition completed Spring 2013 2.
+Finalize construction documents Fall 2011 3.
+Construction (commence upon r/w acquisition) TBD Segme nt 4 - SE Williston Road to SE 7th Street 1.
+Right of way acquisition completed Spring 2013 2.
+Finalize construction documents Fall 2011 3.
+Construction (commence upon r/w acquisition) TBD Roundabout at Main Street/Depot Avenue 1.
+Finalize construction documents Fall 2011 2.
+Construction (commence concurrent with Segment 2) TBD